 - General Parameters

-- State appropriations shall be expended or applied only to desegregation grants.
+- State appropriations shall be expended or applied only to Access and Diversity grants.

 - Each school is authorized to employ students under local work programs.

 - Schools may award scholarships and grants, in any of the programs listed below in Section II.
 C., to students who are full-time, part-time, out-of-state, or Tennessee residents.